-3 graphviz and pydotplus
+3 The graphviz and pydotplus libraries

-For some of the later exercises, we will need to make some plots that matplotlib can't handle.
+For some of the later exercises, we will need to make some plots of mathematical graphs and networks that matplotlib can't handle.
 Instead, we will rely on graphviz and pydotplus.
+If you want to do these exercises, you may need to download these libraries.